Boris Kovzan: World War II

 His fourth and final ramming attack took place over Staraya Russa on 13 August 1942 when he rammed a Ju 88 whilst flying an La-5.
 While flying a patrol in the area he noticed a group of seven Junkers Ju 88s and six Messerschmitt Bf 110s.
 Before he could approach the group, the Germans spotted his fighter and attacked.
-Knowing that his one plane would be no match for the group of bombers and ignoring additional escort fighters, he rushed at several of the Junkers aircraft, hoping to take out as many as possible before he ended up in the line of fire of an Me-109.
-After an Me-109 shot at Kovzan's plane, one of the rounds entered his cockpit and hit him in his right eye.
+Knowing that his one plane would be no match for the group of bombers and ignoring additional escort fighters, he rushed at several of the Junkers aircraft, hoping to take out as many as possible before he ended up in the line of fire of an Bf 109.
+After an Bf 109 shot at Kovzan's plane, one of the rounds entered his cockpit and hit him in his right eye.
 He then tried to bail out of his plane, but found he did not have enough strength to do so, so he flew head-on into a Ju 88.
 The impact created an opening in the plane from which he could get out, and he proceeded to fall 6000 m and landed in a marsh on a collective farm, fracturing his leg, arm, and multiple ribs.
 Workers on the farm pulled an unconscious Kovzan out of the swamp and took him to a partisan detachment, which then took him to a hospital in Moscow, where he eventually regained consciousness.

 On 24 August 1943 Kovzan was officially declared a Hero of the Soviet Union by decree of the Supreme Soviet for his perseverance despite grave injuries.
 After spending ten months in the hospital recovering from his wounds, he was released and returned to the Soviet Airforce, initially as a flight instructor, but later as the deputy regimental commander of the 144th Fighter Regiment.